Jesse Hogan: Greater Western Sydney (2021–2026)

 On 23 August 2021, Hogan signed a one-year contract extension with the Giants.

 Hogan dealt with soft-tissue soreness during the 2022 pre-season, which led to him missing round one.

 On 12 August 2022, Hogan signed a new two-year deal with the Giants.

 On 19 August 2023, Hogan kicked a career-high nine goals with 17 marks and 24 disposals in a 126-point win over Essendon.
 On 16 September, he kicked four goals to help the Giants defeat Port Adelaide in the semi final.

 On 16 March 2024, Hogan kicked six goals with 18 disposals and eight marks in a 39-point win over North Melbourne.
 On 3 April 2024, he signed a new two-year deal with the Giants.
 Heading into round 23, Hogan was leading the league for goals, contested marks and marks inside 50.
 He had six goals in a nine-point win against Fremantle on 17 August to give himself an unassailable lead in the Coleman Medal.
 Hogan would go on to win the award with 69 goals kicked in the home and away season, 11 more than the next best goal scorer Jeremy Cameron.
 He finished with a goalkicking accuracy of 65.7 per cent, third behind Matthew Lloyd (71.9 per cent in 2003) and Fraser Gehrig (70.3 per cent in 2004) as the most accurate Coleman winners since 2002, when shots on goal started to be measured.
 When measured by just goals and behinds, Hogan became the sixth most accurate Coleman winner in the past 50 years.
 He finished with a career-high 77 goals after a five-goal semi-final performance against Brisbane.
 He earned All-Australian honours for the first time and was named the recipient of the Kevin Sheedy Medal as the club's best and fairest.

 Hogan missed the start of the 2025 season with a broken thumb.
 He returned in round four to kick four goals against Hawthorn.
 In round five, he kicked an equal career-high nine goals in an 81-point over the West Coast Eagles.

+In February 2026, Hogan was part of the 2026 AFL Origin match, representing Western Australia.
+He kicked five goals from 13 disposals to be named best on ground for Western Australia, receiving the Graham Moss Medal.

+In the 2026 AFL season, Hogan missed the club's round six Sydney derby with a quad issue and then missed a month of football due to a hip injury.
+In a round 15 23-point loss to Carlton, Hogan first split the webbing in his right hand before fracturing his finger in a separate incident.
+He underwent surgery and was sidelined for an indefinite period.
+He played a total of nine games for the Giants in the 2026 season.

+On 25 August 2026, Hogan was delisted by Greater Western Sydney after six seasons.